TheDrCrow/EBR_Backup/neuro_SAH_FF.md

 2. Some idiopathic - esp in elderly.

 Based on 6ys of consecutive SAH codes in South Australia. n=742 but only 41(6%) were convexal.
-Suggest this is underdiagnosed and is more likely 15%
+They suggest this is underdiagnosed and is more likely 15%.

 Others say AVM, mycotic aneurysms, cortical sinus thrombosis and hypertension are also possible causes.